 \section{Conclusion}

 In this paper we have proposed a new estimation method for multi-scale analysis of lead-lag relationships between two assets based on their high-frequency observation data when they are non-synchronously observed.
-The new method is based on the novel estimator for the scale-by-scale cross-covariance functions $\rho_{(j)}(\theta)$ that are constructed via a variant of wavelet transform of the empirical cross-covariance function used in \cite{HRY2013}.
+The key idea was our novel construction of estimators for scale-by-scale cross-covariance functions, where we apply a wavelet transform to the empirical cross-covariance function rather than the raw observation data.
 We have also developed an associated asymptotic theory to obtain consistency of the proposed estimators in the modeling framework proposed in our previous work \cite{HK2016}.
-Compared with the estimation method proposed in \cite{HK2016}, which essentially adopts the same method as the traditional one in the wavelet literature, the newly proposed method is more appropriate in applications to high-frequency financial data from a computational point of view.
-The simulation study has shown that the proposed estimators are also substantially more suitable for non-synchronously observed data than the previous one, as intended.
+Compared with the estimation method proposed in \cite{HK2016}, which essentially adopts the same method as the traditional one in the wavelet literature, the newly proposed method is more appropriate in applications to irregularly-spaced high-frequency financial data as it can handle the whole data more effectively.
+The simulation study has indeed shown that the proposed estimators can perform far better for non-synchronously observed data than the previous one, as intended.
 The empirical results have demonstrated that the new method can provide a deep insight into lead-lag relationships in the financial markets in the high-frequency domain.
 In particular, we identify two types of lead-lag relationships at finer and (relatively) coarser time scales, respectively.